DVP-F/DVP-F/README.md

 Otherwise im '*jus a silly lil guy*' that you can contact via carnx@duck.com or any other website/sm you find

+If you wanna chat casually with me fr me on Discord @ dvpf

 A lil short list about me:
 1. He/They
 2. Goober